CyVerse-learning-materials/astrocontainers_workshop_2018/atmosphere/boot.rst

 |atmo_cp0|

-- Enter the name "CCW2018" into the Project Name, and something simple like "Container Camp Workshop 2018" into the description.
+- Enter the name "AC2018" into the Project Name, and something simple like "AstroContainers Workshop 2018" into the description.
 Then click 'create'.

 |atmo_cp|